Bake to the roots

 • 0

-I got a lot of classic dishes I love to eat but do not necessarily love to make all the time.
+I’ve got plenty of classic dishes I love to eat but do not necessarily love to make all the time.
 These delicious Savoy Cabbage Rolls (German Kohlrouladen) are definitely in that category.
-Everyone loves them here, but not so much when it comes to prepare them, to be honest.
-We only make them for special occasions or if someone asks really nicely. ;P
+Everyone loves them here, but not so much when it comes to preparing them, to be honest.
+We only make them for special occasions or if someone asks really nicely.

 Click on the picture to get to the recipe –